pchampio/Easy-Minecraft-Deploying/README.md

 # Easy-Minecraft-Deploying
 Deploy Minecraft in 60 seconds

-Setting up a Minecraft server is now way too simple.
-You don't need anymore to find the related Minecraft-server link to download.

 #### Features (in order of execution) :
   - Auto installation of
     * `java` `wget` `screen` `zip`